RYA Sailing Courses

 Success aboard distinctive classic boats comes with a sense of achievement unmatched on a modern yacht.
 Your colours fly just that little bit higher.

-Read more about Moosk the Vessel, her instructors and courses
+Read more about Tallulah & her instructors

 Classic Sailing can also offer the following: